 At first glance, the 12th-century Romanesque cloister looks like tranquility itself … until you look closely at the carvings.
-This one’s a bit less traumatic, showing a dog chomping on what looks a lot like an aardvark.
-But other show violent scenes of men and animals devouring one another.
+This one’s a bit less traumatic, showing a dog chomping on what looks like an aardvark.
+But others show violent scenes of men and animals devouring one another.

 Who knew ass-kissing was one of the seven deadly sins?
 Or maybe this is something a bit more x-rated?